Suraj151/esp8266-framework/README.md

 python3 DeviceSetup.py -d esp8266        # or arduinouno
 ```

-That writes `devices/DeviceSetup.h` with the right `DEVICE_<NAME>` and regenerates the database table headers for the target.
+That writes `devices/DeviceSetup.h` with the right `PDI_DEVICE` and regenerates the database table headers for the target.
 Changing boards later is the same one-liner with a different name.

 **Git clone, for contributors.**